 Conservatory of Flowers: Free Admission Day

-Whether you’re a native San Franciscan, a visitor from the other side of the world, or a budding botanist, the Conservatory of Flowers offers an intimate, up-close experience with over 1,700 species of rare, exotic and endangered plants from more than 50 different countries.
+Whether you’re a native San Franciscan, a visitor from the other side of the world, or a budding botanist, the Conservatory of Flowers located in Golden Gate Park, offers an intimate, up-close experience with nearly 2,000 species of rare, exotic and endangered plants from more than 50 different countries.

 Opened in 1879, the wood and glass greenhouse is the oldest existing conservatory of its kind in the Western Hemisphere.

-Admission is normally $5 for SF residents ($8 for everyone else), but it’s free to all visitors on the first Tuesday of every month.
+Admission is normally free for SF residents ($10-13 for everyone else depending on the season), but it’s free to all visitors on the first Tuesday of every month.

 Categories: Free Museum Day